thingsboard/thingsboard.github.io/docs/pe/mqtt-broker/install/cluster/minikube-cluster-setup.md

 ---
 layout: docwithnav-pe-mqtt-broker
-title: Cluster setup using Minikube
+title: Deploy TBMQ PE Cluster on Minikube with Kubernetes
-description: TBMQ cluster setup with Kubernetes and Minikube guide
+description: Deploy TBMQ PE Cluster on Minikube with Kubernetes

 ---